Key Takeaways

 Managing panic attacks isn’t easy, especially when your symptoms last for hours or days following the event.
 But if you experience panic attack hangovers, support is available.

 Rula is committed to making it easier for people to access the mental health support they deserve.
 In just a few minutes, we can match you with a therapist who takes your insurance and specializes in treating panic attacks and panic disorder.
-Plus, our diverse network of providers means you can get help as soon as this week — all from the comfort of home — using our convenient online platform.
+Plus, our diverse network of providers means you can get help as soon as tomorrow — all from the comfort of home — using our convenient online platform.